Skip to main content

 Buy on Amazon

-Why the Lenovo Legion Pro 7i is The Best
+Why the Lenovo Legion Pro 7i (Gen 10) is The Best

 The display sealed the deal.
-While most premium gaming laptops ship with 400-nit OLED panels this generation, Lenovo secured 500-nit panels for the Pro 7i.
-That extra 100 nits is visible in bright environments and HDR content.
-Combined with 240Hz refresh and sub-1ms response, the screen is hard to fault.
+While most premium gaming laptops ship with 400-nit OLED panels this generation, Lenovo specified 500-nit panels for the Pro 7i, roughly 25% brighter than every competitor in the tier.
+Combined with 240Hz refresh, full G-Sync, and Advanced Optimus support, the screen is hard to fault.
+PC Builder called it the best display in any laptop they tested this year.

 What It Won't Do

-Why the Lenovo LOQ 15 is the Best Value
+Why the MSI Vector 16 HX AI is the Best Value

 What It Won't Do